Bulkas456/BBTransaction/README.md

                 | StepSettings.NotRunOnRecovered
 });
 ```
-* **NotRunOnRecovered**: the step should not be invoked when the transaction was recovered
+* **NotRunOnRecovered**: the step should not be invoked when the transaction was recovered (see transaction recovering process)
 * **UndoOnRecover**: the undo method for the step should be invoked when the step was recovered and is the first step to run
 * **LogExecutionTime**: time execution for the step method will be written to log (NOTE: when you specify a setting 'LogTimeExecutionForAllSteps' for the transactoon then an execution time for all steps will be logged no matter if the step has the setting
 * **SameExecutorForAllActions**: a step executor for the step action will be used for the undo and post actions if no executor was defined for the actions.